Damiant94/random-word-rest-api/README.md

 # Random Word REST API
-REST API, which provides random english word.\
+REST API, which provides random english word/words.\
 I have created this for the purpose of my other project [The Hangman Game](https://github.com/Damiant94/The-Hangman-Game)\
 List contains 58109 english words.